calacademy-research/minibar/README.md

 -rw-r--r--  1 fileowner  staff    33K Jun 13 12:42 Peperomia_unk.fasta
 </pre>

+The records are the same as in the first example, they have just been placed in separate files based upon sample ID.
-The unidentified, or unknown, records are grouped in the file with \_unk in the sample name position.
+Unidentified records are grouped in the file with \_unk in the sample name position.
 Also, records identified with multiple samples will be in a file named <sample_prefix>Multiple_Matches.fasta, where <sample_prefix> is Peperomia_ here, but this run had none.

+---
+There are several ways you can determine what the output will be with the start and end of the sequence when barcodes and primer are found.
+When nothing is specified, or equivalently the -S option is specified, then the record is left as is, output as a single sequence line.